0n0w1c/electric-grid/readme.md

 Substations and underground substations are fast-replaceable
 Circuit poles create copper wire connections for performance considerations, but are hidden

+*If the No More Quality or No Quality mods are inactive, the electric network overhaul will be disabled.*
-*Startup setting to disable the electric network overhaul.*
+*Startup setting to disable the electric network overhaul, effectively transformator only.*

 *Transformators can be controlled via the circuit and/or logistic networks.*